 Step 2.
 Review the basics on the types of loan options.

 Now you are ready to investigate the various loan options like the Federal Parent PLUS Loan, Private Parent Loan, and Private Student Loan.

 Federal Parent PLUS Loan.
 These loans are offered by the U.S. Department of Education for parents to pay the cost of attendance for a dependent student.
 Parents of dependent undergraduates can borrow up to the cost of attendance minus all other financial aid.
 Interest rate is a fixed rate at 7.08% for loans borrowed from 7/1/19 to 6/30/20.
-A 4.17% origination fee is charged for loans borrowed from 10/1/18 to 9/30/19.
-Standard Repayment Plan is 10 years, but multiple repayment plan options exist.
+A 4.236% origination fee is charged for loans borrowed from 10/1/19 to 9/30/20.
+Standard Repayment Plan for a Federal Parent PLUS Loan is 10 years, but multiple repayment plan options exist.
 Parents can opt to make no payment while their student is enrolled at least half-time or in their six-month grace period.
 Interest accrues from disbursement.
 Unpaid interest is capitalized once prior to entering repayment.
 Federal Parent PLUS Loan offer several deferment and forbearance options.
 If a borrower is permanently disabled or dies, the loan will be discharged.